Kong/docs.konghq.com/app/gateway/2.7.x/developer-portal/theme-customization/emails.md

 This feature is **not** supported on legacy portal mode.

 If no email templates are loaded, Kong will fall back to the same emails as {{site.base_gateway}} 1.3.0.0.
-By default on 1.3.0.1 and newer, enabling a non-legacy portal on new workspaces loads default editable email templates.
+Enabling a non-legacy portal on new workspaces loads default editable email templates.
 For existing non-legacy Portals, editable email templates must be loaded manually.

 Email-specific values are templated in tokens that work similarly to templating in portal layouts and partials.